cateapple/stroke_risk_visualization/README.md

-# stroke_risk_visualization
+# Stroke Risk Visualization
-Static visualization of environmental stroke risk factors.
+Static visualization of environmental stroke risk factors to submit as Project 1 for INFO 3300.